sgonz149/EmployeeDatabase/README.md

   -Caliburn
     -library to help implement MVVM

+Framework
+  - .NET Framework WPF App
+Languages
+  - C#, T-SQL, XAML

-Purpose: Store Employee information and have UI to pull data and update or add employee information
+Purpose: Store Employee information and have UI to pull data and update or add new employee information using existing info.

-Readme will be updated as project progresses